 - Decrease mortality and increase longevity.

-Sugar consumption is an ever increasing problem with profound health issues.
+Plus sugar consumption is an ever increasing problem with profound health issues.

 4. Black Coffee is Cheaper

 A black coffee is generally the cheapest option on the menu at your local coffeehouse.
+Way cheaper than a fancy frappuccino and even cheaper than a latte.

 Plus drinking coffee black makes it much easier to make good coffee at home.
 No need for fancy milk frothers or fully automated machines.